laristra/wonton/README.md

 ### Prerequisites
 Wonton uses standard C++11 features, so a fairly modern compiler is needed.
-We regularly test with Intel 17+ or GCC 6.3+.
+We regularly test with Intel 18.0.1, GCC 6.4.0, and GCC 7.3.0.
 The build system _requires_ CMake version 3.0+.

 The following libraries are also _required_: